damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

 !!! note
     This is a not a necessarily complete walk-though but it is a more detailed iteration of the Github/Gitlab repo.
-This page is a work in progress and the documentation for this lab is obnoxiously long. **Click on images to expand.**
+This page is a work in progress and the documentation for this lab is egreiously long. **Click on images to expand.**

 ## Overview